This Woman's Condition Helps Her

 “Hey Jude” by The Beatles begins with soft gold and light blue tones.
 Paul McCartney’s voice is a smooth dark brown.
 The drums create low, bubbly mountains of spheres that rise as the song progresses.
 When McCartney screams, his voice adds scribbly green.
-The colors of the harmonies from voices and instruments mesh well, creating a smooth, well-organized calamity of bursting color.
+The colours of the harmonies from voices and instruments mesh well, creating a smooth, well-organised calamity of bursting colour.

-This is how Melissa McCracken experiences every song she hears — in colors, shapes, and textures.
+This is how Melissa McCracken experiences every song she hears — in colours, shapes, and textures.
 It’s called synesthesia, a condition in which the stimulation of one sense triggers the simultaneous and involuntary stimulation of another.
-In other words, McCracken sees sounds in color.
+In other words, McCracken sees sounds in colour.
 With every song she hears, she gets her own personal light show.
 And then she paints it.

 McCracken, 25, began painting songs when she was 18, while listening to a friend play the guitar.